-In terms of human lives lost, the most costly event of the Japanese occupation of Thailand and Burma during World War II was the construction of the Thai-Burma Railway, better known today as the “Death Railway“.
-Building began on the 415 kilometres of track that linked Bangkok to southeastern Burma in June 1942 and lasted until October 1943, though forced labour on the railway continued until the end of the war in 1945.
-Some 16,000 Allied POWs and 90,000 Asian forced labourers perished from disease, starvation and beatings by Japanese officials.
+In terms of human lives lost, the most costly event of the Japanese occupation of Thailand and Burma during the Second World War was the construction of the Thai-Burma Railway, better known today as the “Death Railway“.
+Building began on the 414 kilometres of track that linked Bangkok to southeastern Burma in June 1942 and lasted until October '43, though forced labour on the railway continued until the end of the war in '45.
+Some 15,000 Allied POWs and 90,000 Asian conscripted labourers perished from disease, starvation and beatings by Japanese officials.

 Arguably the most difficult stretch of the railway to construct was in a mountainous area of Thailand’s Kanchanaburi province.
-Numerous rock cuttings were needed to make to make way for a track that was laid along steep mountain slopes.
-Australian, British, Dutch and other POWs, and Malay, Chinese, Indian, Burmese and other labourers were forced by the Japanese to clear enormous outcrops of limestone and quartz.
+Numerous rock cuttings were needed to lay track along steep mountain slopes.
+Australian, British, Dutch and other POWs, and Malay, Chinese-Singaporean, Tamil-Indian, Burmese, Javanese and other labourers, were forced to clear enormous outcrops of limestone and quartz.

-Due to the eerie flicker of torches that provided light during nighttime labour, the fiery hues that emerged from the rocks when chiselled and the overall hellish conditions under which the work was performed, the largest cutting became known as Hellfire Pass.
+Due to the eerie flicker of torches that lit up the nighttime labour, the fiery hues that emerged from the rocks when chiselled and the overall hellish conditions under which the work was performed, the largest cutting became known as Hellfire Pass.
 POWs also referred to it as “Hammer and Tap” after the tedious means by which the cutting was created.

 Men worked in continual shifts of 16 to 18 hours a day with only a small portion of rice to eat.
 Drinking water was also in short supply.
-Most of the water that could be lugged from the Khwae Noi river was used to lubricate the rocks, rendering them more easily broken by chisel.
-Explosives were used in some places, but these were also in limited supply and many huge boulders were broken entirely by ‘hammer and tap’.
+Most of the water that could be lugged from the River Khwae Noi was used to lubricate the rocks, rendering them more easily broken by chisel to create holes large enough for explosives.
 Once boulders were cracked into smaller (but still relatively large) shards of rock, they were tossed down the mountainside or used to stabilise the ground on which the railway was laid.

-Though all of the lost Allied POWs were accounted for by their own governments, the Japanese never kept track of the dead and no one knows exactly how many Asian labourers lost their lives in the tragedy.
-The Japanese initially coerced many of these labourers by promising “high paying work”, but some accounts suggest they were treated even worse than the POWs.
+Though all of the lost Allied POWs were accounted for by their own governments with help from prisoners who kept conscientious records, the Japanese never kept track of the dead and no one knows exactly how many Asian labourers lost their lives.
+The Japanese initially coerced many of these civilians by promising regular jobs, but some accounts suggest they were treated even worse than the POWs.

 Most of the Death Railway was dismantled by Thai and Burmese authorities after the war ended, but evidence of it still exists along the vast path it cut through the wilderness.
 The site of Hellfire Pass became an official memorial in 1987 and an Australian-sponsored museum opened in 1996.
 With extensive information, moving works of art and actual personal effects used by some of the prisoners, such as crude shoes and journals, it’s one of the area’s most comprehensive museums.

 A hiking trail takes visitors on the original path of the railway and through some of the cuttings.
 Not far from the museum, the trail’s first passage — Hellfire Pass itself — is the most dramatic.
-Visitors can climb a viewpoint to look down on this 110-metre-long alleyway cut 17 metres deep into solid rock.
+You can climb a viewpoint to look down on this 110-metre-long corridor cut 17 metres deep.
 Some visitors leave flowers and flags at the memorial plaques found at the far end of the pass.

-While the majority of visitors only see the museum and this first, largest cutting, those who wish to explore the site in a more intimate way can walk the full four kilometres of the trail.
-It’s a relatively demanding hike, and we found it difficult to contain our emotions as we imagined what it would have been like for those forced to toil here.
-Set along steep and rocky mountain slopes, some stretches of the trail are so rugged that it’s hard to believe a train could have ever made it through.
+While the majority of visitors only see the museum and this first cutting, those who wish to explore the site in a more intimate way can walk the full four kilometres of the trail.
+It’s a relatively demanding hike and we got emotional while imagining what it would have been like for those forced to toil here.
+Set alongside mountain slopes, some parts of the trail are so rugged that it’s hard to believe a train could have ever made it through.

-The trail leads hikers through several smaller cuttings, some of which are a stone’s throw from craters caused by Allied bombs dropped towards the end of the war.
-In a few places, the path opens to viewpoints with sweeping views of the Khwae Noi valley and the mountain range that forms the border with Burma some distance beyond.
-The bodies of 124 POWs were laid to rest in this valley, and they remain here today.
+The trail leads hikers through several smaller cuttings, some of which are a stone’s throw from craters dug by Allied bombs.
+In a few places, the path opens to viewpoints with sweeping views of the Khwae Noi valley and the mountains that form the border with Burma some distance beyond.
+The bodies of 124 POWs were laid to rest in this valley along with many other sites along the railway, though most were moved to two cemeteries in Kanchanaburi after the war.

-Splintered wood and galvanized iron scraps from the original railway can be found scattered unceremoniously along the trail.
+Splintered wood and galvanized iron scraps from the original railway are scattered unceremoniously along the trail.
 Though these look no different than spare parts from any old railroad, they serve as tangible connections between modern visitors and the men who fought, were imprisoned and often made the ultimate sacrifice to protect their loved ones, their countries and the freedom of future generations.

-Hellfire Pass is located 80 kilometres northwest of Kanchanaburi town, immediately off Route 323.
-While most visit as part of a tour, we were glad to have come on our own by motorbike as most tours don’t allow for hiking too far beyond the first cutting.
-Though it’s a fairly long trip on motorbike, signs are clearly marked and reaching the memorial is not complicated.
+Hellfire Pass Memorial is located 80 kilometres northwest of Kanchanaburi town off Route 323.
+While most visit as part of a tour, we were glad to have come on our own, as most tours don’t allow for hiking too far beyond the first cutting.
+Though it’s a fairly long trip by motorbike, signs are clearly marked and reaching the memorial is not complicated.

 It’s also possible to catch a bus or minibus bound for Thong Pha Phum or Sangkhlaburi and ask to be dropped at Hellfire Pass.
 Buses return to Kanchanaburi throughout the day and can be caught on the other side of the road.